BEFORE THE STATE PARKS AND RECREATION BOARD

 OF THE STATE OF MONTANA

-In the matter of the adoption of New Rules I through XXIV pertaining to state parks public use
+In the matter of the adoption of New RULES I and II pertaining to the Smith River bonus point permit system

 NOTICE OF ADOPTION